-This report gives a high-level overview of the 2021 LTDEF.
+This report gives a high-level overview of the 2022 LTDEF.
 The forecast methodology is described, highlighting its major conceptual and statistical underpinnings.
-The 2021 forecast results are presented in a manner comparing them to the 2020 LTDEF to allow for a direct comparison of results.
-This year ERCOT created a rooftop PV forecast.
+The 2022 forecast results are presented in a manner comparing them to the 2021 LTDEF to allow for a direct comparison of results.
+This year ERCOT created an hourly rooftop PV forecast.
 The rooftop PV forecast methodology is also described.
-Finally, an examination is presented describing the six major sources of forecast uncertainty: weather, economics, energy efficiency, demand response, on-site distributed generation, and electric vehicles.
+Finally, an examination is presented describing the seven major sources of forecast uncertainty: weather, economics, energy efficiency, price responsive loads, electric vehicles, large industrial loads, and changes in the ERCOT service territory.